tsuru/tsuru/docs/reference/api.rst

 ***********

     * Method: GET
-    * URI: /deploys?app=appname&service=servicename
+    * Endpoint: /deploys?app=appname&service=servicename
-    * Format: json
+    * Format: JSON

-Returns 200 in case of success, and json in the body of the response containing the deploy list.
+Returns 200 in case of success, and JSON in the body of the response containing the deploy list.

 Where: